 Reverend Numia Tomoana, a local Māori community leader, then rose to speak on the meaning of peace across different religious traditions.
 She quoted Nichiren Daishonin’s letter about the three kinds of treasure to draw the audience’s attention to the importance of ‘treasures of the heart.’
 Her speech was followed by waiata of peace led by Deanne Kireka from Te Rau Aroha weaving group.

 Penny Ehrhardt then spoke on behalf of SGI.
 She thanked all involved in supporting the exhibition and spoke about the impact of nuclear weapons and the power of ordinary people.
-She finished by calling for a peace monument in the
+She finished by calling for a peace monument in the Civic Square as a fitting counterpoint to the war memorial theme of the library.
+The Vanuatuan men rose to support her with a hymn of peace.

 The youngest member of SGINZ’s Hawke’s Bay Group, Conrad, then accompanied the mayor to cut the ribbon—or in this case harakeke taura (woven flax rope)—to officially open the exhibition.